Lexicon

 ORIGINAL

-The fraction ρ of AI R&D work—code generation, evaluation, debugging, data synthesis—performed by models rather than humans.
+ρ measures the fraction of AI R&D work — code generation, evaluation, debugging, data synthesis — performed by models rather than humans.
 When ρ is low, progress is human-paced: observation capacity, design iteration, and coordination bandwidth constrain the rate.
-When ρ approaches unity, progress becomes compute-paced: the bottleneck shifts from human cognition to GPU cycles and energy availability.
+When ρ approaches unity, everything changes.
+Progress becomes compute-paced: the bottleneck shifts from human cognition to GPU cycles and energy availability.
 The variable is inferred from verified outputs weighted by human effort displaced, not from raw token counts.
-Its magnitude determines whether the pacing function is governed by demographic limits or by capital allocation to silicon.

 Refusal Obligation (A27)